 - Executive rehab centers also offer residential addiction treatment with many high-end luxuries – but these centers also cater to busy professionals by allowing them to maintain an active presence in their workplace during recovery.

 - Those seeking more traditional rehab offerings may seek the help of either inpatient or outpatient addiction treatment programs.
 While these standard recovery programs do not also offer the plush amenities offered in luxury programs, they’re available with a relatively lower price tag – making addiction treatment more affordable for those who need it.

 Find Help for Your Alcohol Addiction

 Naltrexone isn’t all you need to stay sober, but this medication may be a valuable addition to your recovery toolkit.
 Let us help answer any questions you may have about incorporating Vivitrol or ReVia into your recovery plan.
 We can also help you find a rehab facility that offers this medication as a part of its treatment plan.
-Call 1-888-744-0789 to speak with one of our recovery advisors.
+Call 1-888-744-0789 Who Answers? to speak with one of our recovery advisors.